JunHeonYoon/mujoco_mecanum/README.md

 python3 wheel_code_gen.py --link_name mecanum
 ```

 After running this code, you can get `wheel.xml`.
-Using this, you can implement collision model ofmecanum wheel.
+Using this, you can implement collision model of mecanum wheel.

 # Example